Skip to main content

 • LP-X-test2 — testing another change

-Don't change two things at once — you won't know what won.
+Don't change two things at once — you won't know which won.

 A landing page is only as good as the traffic.
 Match the audience to the offer:

-Clone an existing high-converter when adapting to a new product.
-Build new when changing market segment or messaging substantially.
+• Clone an existing high-converter when adapting to a new product in the same category.

 Common mistakes